briandoconnor/my-sandbox/20160403_icgc_storage_download_test/README.md

 fleet of images running the download test.
 It also periodically calls the `create_dashboard.pl` script to update the locally running Grafana instance.

+The user-data provided will cause the run_download.pl script to run and include a shutdown command after to ensure the host is terminated when it finishes its run.

 ### run_download.pl

 This runs on each test host and performs one or more download tests, writing metadata back to S3.